balcortex/100_days_code_web_development/README.md

 ## Day 120 - 2024/01/23

 Today I learned about the viewport units (vh and vw), which resize an element based on the page size (the document's visible part).

+## Day 121 - 2024/01/24

+Today I learned the percentage unit, which relates a specific property of the element to that of the parent through a percentage.